-Each dot in the chart below was a member of the House of Representatives in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Martínez is shown as a purple triangle. (analysis methodology)
+Martínez is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2000 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Martínez was the primary sponsor of 14 bills that were enacted.
 The most recent include:

 - H.R.
 3161 (103rd): Older Americans Act Technical Amendments of 1993